The classification of 2-connected 7-manifolds: The classification of 2-connected 7-manifolds

 We conclude this subsection by identifying a simpler complete almost diffeomorphism invariant of $2$-connected $M$.
-Recall that $\aut(b)$, the group of automorphisms of $b$, acts on $\cal{Q}(b)$, the set of refinements of $b$.
-We define the reduced refinement of $M$ to be the function
+Recall that the quadratic refinements $q \in \mathcal{Q}(b)$ of a torsion form $(b, T)$ are classified by their homogeneity defect $\beta \in 2T$ and Arf invariant $A(q) \in \Q/\Z$.
+For a refinement $(G, q^\circ, p)$ with torsion form $(b, T)$, $\beta_h = p-2h$ is the homogeneity defect of $q^h$ and $\aut(b)$, the group of automorphisms of $b$, acts on $\cal{Q}(b)$, the set of refinements of~$b$.
+We define the {\em almost smooth splitting set} of $M$ to be the set